ryandornan/eventure/README.md

+A full stack web application for running, finding and managing Events.
+Built with React JS & Flask.

 # WebApp boilerplate with React JS and Flask API

 Build web applications using React.js for the front end and python/flask for your backend API.